Emory-Melody/GraphSlim/README.md

 # Features

 GraphSlim is a PyTorch library for graph reduction.
-It takes graph of PyG or GraphSAINT format as input and outputs a reduced graph preserving **properties or performance** of the original graph.
+It takes graph of PyG format as input and outputs a reduced graph preserving **properties or performance** of the original graph.

 * Covering representative methods of all 3 graph reduction strategies: Sparsification, Coarsening and Condensation.
 * Different reduction strategies can be easily combined in one run.